-- Membership term lengths: 2 years with a limit of two consecutive terms (maximum service 4 years) unless designated by position. - Recommendations are made to Academic Senate - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Annual summary of goals and accomplishments to College Council. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+(2) year appointment with an option for an additional two year service, and the possibility of 1 additional term if the position remains available. - Recommendations are made to Academic Senate. - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Annual summary of goals and accomplishments to College Council. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.